thingalon/pony-ssh/README.md

 ## Features

-It's very rough at this point, but so far it can:
+So far, Pony-SSH can:
-- Open a remote folder and browse its contents
+- Open remote folders, and add them to your workspace
 - Open and edit remote files
-- Explode unexpectedly as this is unfinished software.
+- Save remote files extremely quickly

-More features are planned for the near future, including:
+- Cache remote file content w/ encryption, for fast file access without sacrificing security
-- Intelligent file caching
+- Watch for changes on the remote filesystem automatically
-- Remote filesystem watching
+- Explode unexpectedly because it is not quite finished yet. :)

-- Faster file saving
+Also planned, but not implemented yet:
-- GUI to browse and open files
+- A nice GUI for setting up server connections and browsing remote filesystems to open files / folders

 ## Setup